-Top 5 2nd Quarter Trades of Ti - GuruFocus.com
+Top 5 2nd Quarter Trades of TI - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were TimeScale Financial, Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were TI-TRUST, INC’s top five trades of the quarter.

-During the quarter, TimeScale Financial, Inc. bought 43,973 shares of ARCA:SCHF for a total holding of 2,700,017.
-The trade had a 0.38% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $33.83.
+TI-TRUST, INC reduced their investment in NAS:MSFT by 3,279 shares.
+The trade had a 0.92% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $271.99.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, TimeScale Financial, Inc. bought 17,188 shares of ARCA:SCHE for a total holding of 815,979.
-The trade had a 0.12% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $26.09.
+During the quarter, TI-TRUST, INC bought 1,050 shares of NYSE:MCD for a total holding of 3,334.
+The trade had a 0.26% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $246.29.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.